-Rachel Conrad, associate professor of childhood studies, has an A.B. in English and American Literature and Language from Harvard University, and a Ph.D. in Psychology from the University of California at Berkeley.
+Rachel Conrad, professor of childhood studies, has an A.B. in English and American Literature and Language from Harvard University, and a Ph.D. in Psychology from the University of California at Berkeley.
 She is interested in exploring ideas about childhood and youth through the convergence of psychological, social, and literary analysis.
 Her current work explores adults’ conceptions of children’s subjectivity in twentieth century American poetry, both poetry about childhood and poetry for children.
 She is on the steering committee of the Critical Studies of Childhood, Youth, and Learning program.

 CSI-0356: Childhood, Youth, and Learning Division III Seminar (Fall 2013)